PX4/PX4-user_guide/en/frames_rover/cyber_rover.md

 Mockup of the Roll Cage assembly
 ![Rover 2](../../assets/airframes/rover/cyber_rover/cyber_rover_2.jpeg)

 To Build the Cyber Rover we removed the shell from the frame of the vehicle and measured out the distances between existing mounting points.
 The challenge was finding room to fit all the components onto the chassis while also ensuring that the Lidar wasn't blocked.
-This led to us removing the existing battery tray and replacing it with a center platform which was the perfect size to place the jetson.
+This led to us removing the existing battery tray and replacing it with a center platform which was the perfect size to place the Jetson.
 We also decided to mount the power modules on the center cross bars to save space and ensure rigidity of the cross bars.
 Mounting the Jetson in the center instead of the battery also allowed us to mount two battery trays on either side of the rover just above the running boards and between the wheel wells.
 This was also beneficial in lowering the center of gravity of the rover so it is less likely to roll during fast turns.

 All of the roll cage components were screwed together with M2x16 screws and the whole assembly was mounted to the rover using existing ~M2.5x8 screws.
 The Lidar was mounted with 4 M2.5x10 screws.
 The battery trays were mounted with M3x10 screws,The Camera was mounted with 2 M4 screws and the Jetson PAB Case was VHB taped onto the center platform.